-In this guide, you can find some of the top things to see and to do in Dubai in 5 days on a low budget.
+In this guide, you can find some of the top things to see and do in Dubai in 5 days on a low budget.

 When talking about some of the most luxurious destinations in the world, Dubai it’s usually on the list.

 It’s the most populous city in the United Arab Emirates and the second in size after the capital Abu Dhabi.
 In just a few years, Dubai went from being an anonymous and scarcely populated fishermen’s village to being one of the fastest-growing cities in the world and renowned luxury capital.

 How did the Emirates manage to do so?
 The Oil, discovered in 1966, definitely helped, but today the main source of income is tourism and real estate.
 In Dubai, you can find the tallest building in the world and many other incredible skyscrapers and malls.

 Today Oil extraction represents just about 5% of the income of this city.

 Where to stay in Dubai on a low budget

 What does all of this mean for those who love traveling?
 It means that Dubai is generally a very expensive city.
 It is however possible to find some good deals for accommodation and flight tickets if you search well in advance.
-If budget is your priority then you should avoid the New Dubai area (the area near the famous Palm shaped Islands) and look for something cheaper near the creek, in the east of Dubai.
-I’m sure that you can find good deals on Booking.com or on Agoda.
+If budget is your priority then you should avoid the New Dubai area (the area near the famous Palm-shaped Islands) and look for something cheaper near the creek, in the east of Dubai.
+I’m sure that you can find good deals on Booking.com or on Trip.com.
 Remember one thing though: your hotel should be as close as possible to the subway.
 I’ll tell you later why this is a priority.

 To find cheap flights to Dubai book well in advance.
 Another idea, and that’s what I did, is to take advantage of any Emirates flight that does a stopover in Dubai: spend a couple of nights in the city before continuing to your final destination.